Scripts

 “Hi, X. Thank you for presenting!
 It was absolutely amazing and everyone loved it.

 Would you be willing to send me one quote from your presentation that summarizes the whole thing?
-I’d love to share it on Instagram.”
+I’d love to share it on social media.”

 These are sample scripts to help get your invite started.
 Please customize it to the person.